Blood and Cardiovascular diseasesDiseases and conditionsFEATURED

 • Pushing for reforms that bring quality hematology care to every barangay

-To learn more about blood diseases, their symptoms and treatments, you can visit the Philippine Society of Hematology and Blood Transfusion [website] or read up on blood cancer statistics from Global Cancer Observatory / WHO.
+To learn more about blood diseases, you can visit the Philippine Society of Hematology and Blood Transfusion [website].
+These resources explain their symptoms and treatments.
+You can also read up on blood cancer statistics from Global Cancer Observatory / WHO.

 Together, we can turn awareness into action—and give hope and healthier lives to Filipinos affected by blood diseases.